Burial: Multiple bodies per grave

 Individuals who are buried at the expense of the local authorities and buried in potter's fields may be buried in mass graves.
-Wolfgang Amadeus Mozart was once believed to have been buried in such a manner, but today it is known that such burials were never allowed in Mozart's Vienna whose Magistrate refused to agree to the burial regulations decreed by Joseph II.
-In some cases, the remains of unidentified individuals may be buried in mass graves in potter's fields, making exhumation and future identification troublesome for law enforcement.
+Wolfgang Amadeus Mozart was once believed to have been buried in such a manner, but today it is known that such burials were never allowed in Mozart's Vienna, whose magistrates refused to agree to the burial regulations decreed by Joseph II.
+In some cases, the remains of unidentified individuals have been buried in mass graves in potter's fields, making exhumation and future identification troublesome for law enforcement.

 Naval ships sunk in combat are also considered mass graves by many countries.
 For example, U.S. Navy policy declares such wrecks a mass grave (such as the USS Arizona Memorial) and forbids the recovery of remains.
 In lieu of recovery, divers or submersibles may leave a plaque dedicated to the memory of the ship or boat and its crew, and family members are invited to attend the ceremony.

 Sites of large former battlefields may also contain one or more mass graves.
 Douaumont ossuary is one such mass grave, and it contains the remains of 130,000 soldiers from both sides of the Battle of Verdun.

 Catacombs also constitute a form of mass grave.
 Some catacombs, for example those in Rome, were designated as a communal burial place.
 Some, such as the catacombs of Paris, only became a mass grave when individual burials were relocated from cemeteries marked for demolition.

 Judaism does not generally allow multiple bodies in a grave.
-An exception to this is a grave in the military cemetery in Jerusalem, where there is a kever achim (Hebrew, "grave of brothers") where two soldiers were killed together in a tank and are buried in one grave.
+An exception to this is a grave in the military cemetery in Jerusalem, where there is a kever achim (Hebrew: "grave of brothers") where two soldiers were killed together in a tank and are buried in one grave.
 As the bodies were so fused together with the metal of the tank that they could not be separately identified, they were buried in one grave (along with parts of the tank).

-Cremation

-There are several common alternatives to burial.
-In cremation the body of the deceased is burned in a special oven.
-Most of the body is burnt during the cremation process, leaving only a few pounds of bone fragments.
-Bodies of small children and infants often produce very little in the way of "ashes", as ashes are composed of bone, and young people have softer bones, largely cartilage.
-Often these fragments are processed (ground) into a fine powder, which has led to cremated remains being called ashes.
-In recent times, cremation has become a popular option in the western world.

-There is far greater flexibility in dealing with the remains in cremation as opposed to the traditional burial.
-Some of the options include scattering the ashes at a place that was loved by the deceased or keeping the ashes at home.
-Ashes can also be buried underground or in a columbarium niche.

-A method with similar benefits is freeze-drying the corpse.